-- 3.4.
-Operators are those operating personnel responsible for direct operation of the plant.
-Under the authority of the shift supervisor (or the unit supervisor, see para.
+- para.
 3.3) the control room operators9 are responsible for monitoring and control of the plant systems in accordance with the relevant operating procedures.
 Field operators are responsible for the control of operational activities outside the control room; such activities should be performed under the general direction of the control room operators and in accordance with relevant operating procedures. - 3.5.
-Paragraph 3.12 of SSR-2/2 (Rev. 1) [1] states:

-"The shift team shall be staffed to ensure that sufficient authorized operators are present to operate the plant in accordance with the operational limits and conditions."
+Paragraph 3.12 of SSR-2/2 (Rev. 1) [1] states that "The shift team shall be staffed to ensure that sufficient authorized operators are present to operate the plant in accordance with the operational limits and conditions."
 The number of operators on each shift and their responsibilities should be determined on the basis of the complexity of the plant, the level of automation and the organizational structure.
-Irrespective of the reactor type and organizational structure, at least one authorized reactor operator should be present at the controls in the main control room at all times.
+Irrespective of the reactor type and organizational structure, at least one authorized reactor operator should be present at the controls in the main control room at all times. - 3.6.

-- 3.6.
 The main responsibilities of the control room operators are to operate the plant and the plant systems in accordance with the design intent and operating procedures, and to maintain the reactor and other plant systems within OLCs.
-The duties of control room operators should include the following: - (a) Operation, control and monitoring of plant systems in accordance with relevant operating procedures and administrative procedures; - (b) Reporting of anomalies or uncertainties in the plant state to the shift supervisor and documenting any changes in the plant or plant operation and any significant events at the plant; - (c) Initiating and performing actions in accordance with operating procedures, alarm procedures, emergency operating procedures and severe accident management guidelines; - (d) Initiating a reactor trip if the automatic reactor trip fails or in other cases as stipulated in the operating procedures; - (e) Initiating the actuation of the plant systems, in particular safety systems and safety
+The duties of control room operators should include the following: - (a) Operation, control and monitoring of plant systems in accordance with relevant operating procedures and administrative procedures; - (b) Reporting of anomalies or uncertainties in the plant state to the shift supervisor and documenting any changes in the plant or plant operation and any significant events at the plant; - (c) Initiating and performing actions in accordance with operating procedures, alarm procedures, emergency operating procedures and severe accident management guidelines; - (d) Initiating a reactor trip if the automatic reactor trip fails or in other cases as stipulated in the operating procedures; - (e) Initiating the actuation of the plant systems, in particular safety systems and safety related systems, in accordance with the operating procedures, if automatic initiation fails; - (f) Maintaining relevant documentation, including the operators' log.

 9 The common practice is to have one or two reactor operators (of whom one, usually, has the position of senior reactor operator) in the control room and several field operators, who report to the control room operators.
-In some States, in addition to the reactor operators in the control room, there is a turbine operator responsible for monitoring and control of turbine equipment and its associated systems.
+In some States, in addition to the reactor operators in the control room, a turbine operator is responsible for monitoring and control of the turbine equipment and its associated systems.
 The turbine operator usually reports directly to the shift supervisor.